 5 Ways to Prepare for an Allergy Emergency

-Quick action will help your child during a serious allergic reaction.
+Quick action will help if your child has a serious allergic reaction.
 It's smart to occasionally review the instructions your doctor gave you and run through the steps you would take in an emergency.

 Here's a checklist for any parent of a child with a serious allergy:

-- If your child has a reaction and needs the epinephrine injector, give it right away.
-Have someone call 911 while you are giving the injection.
-If you are alone, call 911 after giving the injection or go to the nearest emergency room as soon as possible.
+- If your child has a serious reaction, give the epinephrine injection right away.
+Have someone call 911 while you give the injection.
+If no one else is with you and your child, right after you give the injection call 911 to take your child to the nearest emergency room.
 Your child may have a second wave of symptoms.
-Take the used epinephrine syringe to the hospital with you.
+Take the used epinephrine injector to the hospital with you.
 Remember that antihistamines do not treat life-threatening symptoms and are not a replacement for epinephrine.

-- Store the epinephrine injector according to the manufacturer's directions.
-Note its expiration date and get a new one before the one you have expires.
+- Store the epinephrine injectors according to the manufacturer's directions.
+Note the expiration date and get new ones before the ones you have expire.